T2Wil/loadbalancer-implementaition/README.md

 # loadbalancer-implementation

 This is simple loadbalancer implementation using metalLB.
-We are loadbalancing NGINX software as a
+We are loadbalancing NGINX software in this example

 ## Tools